 Serving the East Side of the CityBefore the improvements, residents living on the east side of Nashville received their clean water through two pipes: a 36-inch diameter transmission main and a 60-inch diameter transmission main that pushed water to smaller distribution mains.
 But in the case of an emergency, such as a watermain break or plant going down, the community was in jeopardy of not having water available.
 To support MWS in providing uninterrupted water service to their customers and eliminate future water pressure and flow problems, we designed improvements to renew the aging infrastructure and add system resiliency.

 Selecting the Right SolutionOur team developed three different design solutions before settling on the option that scored highest when evaluated for water quality, permitting, property acquisition, constructability, cost and schedule.
 The new route and distribution points we chose add enough capacity to the system that if there is an instance where one water treatment plant had to be shut down due to an emergency, sufficient water could still be pushed to the east side of the city.
+The design also included crossing the Stones River with a 36-inch water main.
 The new dual feed water transmission main pushes water from two different sources, providing ample clean water for the city.

 Services We Provided